carolinereiser/Local/README.md

 * Users can save other users posts, these saved posts show up on a user's profile
 * Implement a button where a user can select a mile radius from their current location.
 When they press that button and be given a random spot to go to within that radius that one of the people they follow have posted.
 If there are no spots within that radius, the user is told to increase the mile radius
 * Users can share posts
+* Users can make their account private
+* When a user searches a place, only spots from public accounts and people they follow come up
 * When a user searches a place, the most liked/shared spots are displayed first
 * Notification tab where a user can see if other users liked their post